 Father Gets Custody and an Alimony Termination Date

 Our firm represented the father in a divorce.
-The spouses were married for approximately 13 years.
-Allegations flew back and froth between the spouses.
-They had two minor children.
+The spouses were married for over 10 years.
+Allegations flew back and forth between the spouses.
+They had minor children.
 Mother claimed father was an unfit parent.
 Mother wanted primary custody of the children.

 Our client claimed mother was verbally abusive toward the children and a poor care provider.
 Father also claimed the mother's new boyfriend had become a higher priority to mother than the children and that she was not caring for the children's best interest as a result.
 Father claimed it was in the children's best for him to have primary custody.